OvRcode/ovrride/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.3.5 - 20/02/2015 =
+* Fix - Plain text address formatting.
+* Fix - Detect shortcodes when saving URLs.
+* Fix - Unhook wc_page_endpoint_title after it is ran once (main page title).
+* Fix - Taxes save issue when page is paginated.
+* Fix - Cross/up-sells should not search variations.
+* Fix - Related post offset.
+* Tweak - Round report values.
+* Tweak - Text in plain text emails.
+* Tweak - Improve category coupon message.
+* Tweak - Don't download GeoIP Database until geolocation option is enabled in settings.

+= 2.3.4 - 17/02/2015 =
+* Fix - limit_usage_to_x_items option in coupons.
+* Fix - Run coupon codes through html_entity_decode.
+* Fix - Tax by code report for refunds.
+* Fix - Auto-generation of slug when adding new attribute.
+* Fix - Prevented errors when `DOMDocument` is not found (used for your HTML/Multipart emails).
+* Fix - Load WC css on user edit screen.
+* Fix - DB error when showing reports by product without selecting a product.
+* Fix - Stock status when updating out of stock product.
+* Fix - Fix place order button text on init.
+* Fix - When duplicating products, handle entities.
+* Fix - Double shop page in breadcrumb and white space issues.
+* Fix - When purchasing multiple downloadable products (same item), multiply download limit by qty purchased.
+* Fix - Added checks for gzopen to prevent activation errors.
+* Tweak - Added DOMDocument item in the System Status as a requirement.
+* Tweak - Simplify default mode should be 'standard'.
+* Tweak - Set attribte 'query_var' true when public.
+* Tweak - Use wc_get_page_permalink() to get page permalinks.
+* Tweak - Register shop_order post statuses earlier to ensure statuses are registered for cron.
+* Tweak - Improvements to refund handling in Taxes by code/date, and sales by date reports.
+Gross/net excludes refunds.
+* Tweak - Share data between Sales by Date report and API.
+* Tweak - Related posts - replace ORDER BY RAND() with random offset.
+* Tweak - Run item meta label through wc_attribute_label() in admin order page.
+* Tweak - Run File URLs through esc_url_raw instead of wc_clean to preserve spaces.
+* Tweak - Small timeout on checkout update action to prevent several triggering at once.
+* Tweak - Restock items AFTER refund, not before.
+* Tweak - If logged in, populate customer data from user meta.

+= 2.3.3 - 12/02/2015 =
+* Fix - Potential notice with preg_match wildcard search, if used incorrectly.
+* Fix - Typo in get_from_name method.
+* Fix - Fix errors during checkout when mb_convert_encoding() is not supported.
+* Fix - Change hooks used to output post columns - fixes columns after quick edit.
+* Fix - Only apply product/cat coupon checks for cart to cart coupons.
+* Fix - Query in uninstall script.
+* Tweak - Only run the uninstaller if the "Uninstall on Delete" option is checked in system status.

+= 2.3.2 - 12/02/2015 =
+* Fix - Item meta removal query in order class.
+* Fix - Pass correct shipping cost to PayPal.
+* Fix - Flat rate extra costs when costs are an array.
+* Fix - When ratings are required for reviews, ensure validation is performed if the rating element is removed from DOM.
+* Fix - When updating shipping in cart, keep shipping calculator in DOM.
+* Fix - WC_TEMPLATE_DEBUG_MODE in admin.
+* Fix - Average product rating when ratings are not required.
+* Fix - attribute_public option.

+= 2.3.1 - 11/02/2015 =
+* Fix - When the geolocation database cannot download, ensure the correct method is used to log the error.
+* Fix - Notice in woocommerce_form_field().
+* Fix - attribute_public notice before DB upgrade.
+* Fix - [products] ids and sku args.
+* Fix - Backwards compatibility for (deprecated) $tax variable in WC_Cart.
+* Fix - is_available() check in local pickup.
+* Fix - Added WC version of GEOIP classes to prevent conflicts with other plugins.

+= 2.3.0 - 11/02/2015 =
+* Feature - Option to geo-locate the customer's inital location.
+* Feature - Display taxes in store based on the customer location, rather than the shop base.
+* Feature - Made tax importer expand postcode ranges.
+* Feature - Print styles for reports.
+* Feature - Remove products from the cart in the widget.
+* Feature - Bulk edit sales schedule on variations.
+* Feature - Fresh new frontend / email design.
+* Feature - Undo link in message when removing products from the cart.
+* Feature - Compatibility with Twenty Fifteen default theme.
+* Feature - Added 'top freebies' to product report.
+* Feature - Added numeric sort for attributes.
+* Feature - Added support for some Jetpack features: Omnisearch, Publicize and Markdown editor.
+* Feature - UI for adding Webhooks.
+* Feature - Show Gross and Net totals in reports.
+* Refactor - Removed deprecated methods from WC_Frontend_Scripts and rewrote script registration and localization to run once.
+* Refactor - Routing all email functionality through one send() method.
+* Refactor - Replaced existing email css inliner with Emogrifier.
+* Refactor - get_product_search_form().
+* Refactor - Improved the Shipping Class field in products quick edit and bulk edit.
+* Refactor - Removed style settings in favour of separate plugin.
+* Refactor - Removed quantity increment/decrement buttons in favour of separate plugin.
+* Feature - Added link on purchased products list on orders screen.
+* Fix - When 'hide out of stock products' is disabled, out of stock variations / attributes are now visible.
+* Fix - Fix cart coupon on-sale checks for variations.
+* Tweak - Double the default product image dimensions.
+* Tweak - Added refunds to Sales by Date report.
+* Tweak - Updated prevent_caching() method to work if a cart/checkout page isn't set.
+* Tweak - When user tries to download a file and isn't logged in, send them to the account page with a notice.
+* Tweak - Logic in wc_paying_customer to only increase for 'simple' orders.
+* Tweak - Added tool to refresh stats to customer list.
+* Tweak - Recent order table on my account is responsive.
+* Tweak - Drop WC tables in wpmu_drop_tables (for multisite).
+* Tweak - Moved 'Proceed to checkout' button on cart to beneath totals.
+* Tweak - Improved 'responsiveness' of product data tabs on add/edit product screen.
+* Tweak - Added 'stupidtable' script to allow order item sorting on the order screen (by name, cost, qty).
+* Tweak - In the cart, add variation selected data to the permalink.
+* Dev - API - Look up product by sku.
+* Dev - API - New parent_id param for products API.
+* Dev - API - Sales data in API now matches sales data in WooCommerce reports page.
+* Dev - API - Added 'net_sales' data to reports.
+* Dev - API - catalog_visibility is set to visible by default in products API.
+* Dev - API - Added new filter to query for specific products by ID: /products?filter[in]
+* Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.
+* Dev - Switched to .scss from .less for all styles.
+* Dev - Included bourbon for scss mixins.
+* Dev - Decoupled the order summary and payments area.
+Both are updated independently via ajax fragments and can be moved around via actions.
+TEMPLATES OVERRIDING THESE TEMPLATES WILL NEED TO UPDATE THEIR FILES.
+* Dev - Moved WC_Cart::get_cart_from_session() and dependencies to a later hook (was init, now wp_loaded).
+* Dev - Migrated away from CHOSEN to SELECT2.
+Chosen is still registered in case 3rd parties try to enqueue.
+* Localisation - Add Ukrainian currency and symbol.
+* Localisation - Greece regions.

+= 2.2.11 - 29/01/2015 =
+* Add - URL in Usage/Limit column in Coupons table to query for orders.
+* Fix - esc_url() applied to prevent potential XSS issues.
+* Fix - "Link all variations" button.

 = 2.2.10 - 16/12/2014 =
 * Fix - Stock status on quick and bulk edit.